-All employees and volunteers at the screening location will be wearing face coverings, a face shield, and using gloves.
+All employees and volunteers at the screening location will be wearing face coverings and using gloves.
 Saliva is self-collected for the non-invasive PCR screen and does not require direct contact with another individual.
 Screening will be scheduled to allow physical distancing.

 I am a faculty member.
 Will I be made aware of the results of my "in-seat" students?
 Will I be told if one of my students refuses to participate in the screening program?